14,99 €

 • Format: ePub

-In the aftermath of loss, a mother and her young son cross the ocean to a remote strip of land on the North Atlantic.
-Viewed from the edge, where land meets sea, coastlines become sites of constraint as well as of flux and change.
-Through art, philosophy, poetry, geology and Minecraft, Coutts starts to imagine new ways of being and a new existence for her small family.
+In the aftermath of catastrophic loss, a mother and her young son cross the Atlantic, taking refuge in a wooden house on a remote strip of land.
+Viewed from the shore, where land meets sea, the horizon is a line that holds their attention and draws them in.
+Camera in hand, she charts their progress and starts to imagine new ways of being and a new existence for her small family.

 …mehr